bouk/staticfiles/README.md

+# DEPRECATED

+Go 1.16 has file embedding built-in, you should use that!

 # staticfiles

 Staticfiles allows you to embed a directory of files into your Go binary.
 It is optimized for performance and file size, and automatically compresses everything before embedding it.
 Here are some of its features: